 Self-doubt is like poison—if you tolerate it, even just a little, it will kill your confidence and can even make you feel paralyzed.

 3. You’ve compromised on your dreams, or just given up on them.

 “The only thing wrong with trying to please everyone is that there’s always at least one person who will remain unhappy—YOU.” —Elizabeth Parker

 Once dread and self-doubt consume you, you’ll find yourself surrendering your dreams at the altar of fear.
 You don’t think you’ll ever achieve your dreams, so you start to settle for what sharks tell you you can do and have.

 Friend, only God can tell you what you can do, who you are, and what you have through Him.

-These are just THREE out of the SIX symptoms of manipulation Drenda unlocks in her book, Shark Proof: How to Deal with Difficult People.
+These are just three out of the six signs you’re being manipulated by a shark that Drenda shares in her book, Shark Proof: How to Deal with Difficult People.
 She also unpacks:

-- The best way to stop caring what people think about you (and start living again)
+- The best way to stop caring what people think about you.

-- The five shark maneuvers you need to know unless you want to be shark food (and how to combat each one of them)
+- The five shark maneuvers you need to know unless and how to combat each one of them.

-If we would have known these things sooner, it would have saved us thousands of dollars—not to mention years of wasted time.
+If we would have known these things sooner, it would have saved us thousands of dollars and years of wasted time.